noris-network/koris/README.rst

 Features
 --------

-* Get you kubernetes cluster on noris.cloud in about 5 minutes.
+* Get your kubernetes cluster on noris.cloud in about 5 minutes.

 Demo: